Pregnancy · Weight gain

 - Institute of Medicine.
 Weight Gain During Pregnancy: Reexamining the Guidelines.
 National Academies Press, 2009.

-- Society of Maternal-Fetal Medicine (SMFM) Consult Series — recommendations on twin and triplet pregnancy management.
+- SMFM Consult Series.
+Recommendations on twin and triplet pregnancy management.

-Our editorial process is described in our methodology.
-This calculator is not a substitute for medical advice — read our medical disclaimer.
+See our methodology.
+Not a substitute for medical advice — read the medical disclaimer.